canalplus/rx-player/doc/architecture/pipelines/index.md

 (the highest priority) will be set on it: ``0``

-Basically, any new request will have their priorization number compared to the one of the current request(s) done by the SegmentPipelineManager:
+Basically, any new request will have their priorization number compared to the one of the current request(s) done by the SegmentPipelineCreator:

   - if no request is already pending, we perform the request immediately